-Strategy Two of the Go Rural plan is to empower rural churches by leveraging the power and resources of our Network community.
-This will be accomplished by asking our Network churches to voluntarily contribute to a Rural Grant Fund.
-That fund will then assist rural churches with one-time grants to provide outreach and ministry expansion opportunities in their communities.
+Strategy Two of the Go Rural initiative is to empower rural churches by leveraging the power and resources of our Network community.
+This will be accomplished by asking our Network churches to voluntarily contribute to a Rural Grant Fund at the Network office.
+That fund will then assist rural churches with micro-grants between \$500-2,000 to provide outreach and ministry expansion opportunities in their communities.
 This program will provide our rural churches with opportunities for growth and outreach without becoming dependent upon the limited resources of the Network office.
-The Network Superintendent will take responsibility for building a team of supporting churches.
+The Network Superintendent will take responsibility for building a team of supporting churches and managing the fund.